backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudFront.md

 > [!caution] All the CloudFront origins must be **publicly** accessible.

 - Remember there are *2 main origins*, HTTP and S3.

+> [!note]- CloudFront can be **configured with multiple origins** to serve both static and dynamic content at low latency to global users.

 ### S3 Origin
 - For the edge location to access the S3 bucket it uses an **OAI (origin access identity)**.
 It is an *IAM role for the CloudFront origin*.